Nova Scotia Environmental and Heritage Acts: Special Places Protection Act

 Every time a site is designated as protected, it must be published in at least one edition of the Royal Gazette, to alert the public as to the information.
 The site may have signs and indicators posted which state it is a protected site, although these are not required.

 If a protected site is seen as unnecessarily protected, the Committee can request that the protection be terminated.
 In this case, again, information must be circulated via newspaper, and if the land is privately owned, notice had to be served to the owner.
 Thirty days must be given, to allot time for people to submit comments on this process.

 Heritage permits are required to “carry out explorations or make excavations on any land in the Province, including land covered with water, for the purpose of seeking heritage objects”.
 These heritage permits can be issued by the Minister in order to undertake archaeological, historical, or palaeontological explorations.
-It is important to note that a permit holder must submit a report about the work done, and they must deliver all found heritage objects, to a public institution designated by the Minister.
+A permit holder must submit a report about the work done, and they must deliver all found heritage objects, to a public institution designated by the Minister.
 The permit holder must gain consent from the owner of the land before collecting objects from it or exploring on it.
 A permit may be cancelled by the Minister at any point.

 If a place which the Minister deems to be a special place, whether designated or not, is threatened, the Minister may force the encroaching project to stop for 30 days, during which a survey of the area will take place.

 Certain areas may be designated by the Minister as ecological sites, for which a management plan must be created, and information about the ecological site must be published in The Royal Gazette.
 An ecological site is described as follows: